-Having flown nothing for a while and with winds rather light—or so I thought—it was off to a field in Noarlunga to fly the big 2.4m span Rokkaku...
+Having flown nothing for a while and with winds rather light—or so I thought—it was off to a field in Noarlunga to fly the big 2.4 m (8 ft.) span rokkaku.

 Would anything break?

-A few delicious moments were spent savoring the thermal soaring ability of the big blue kite as it floated atop rising air—at around 80 degrees of line angle.
-On arriving home, winds had been recorded at 16 kph gusting to 19 kph - but had been fresher earlier!
-Hence the dramas...
+A few delicious moments were spent savoring the thermal soaring ability of the big blue kite as it floated atop rising air—at about 80 degrees of line angle.
+On arriving home, winds had been recorded at 16 kph gusting to 19 kph, but it had been fresher earlier!
+Hence the dramas.

-A few sunny days at last.
-With light winds forecast it was an opportunity to loft the big Multi-Dowel Rokkaku to max allowable height.
-Or so I thought...
+A few sunny days have arrived at last.
+With light winds forecast, it was an opportunity to loft the big Multi-Dowel Rokkaku to maximum allowable height.
+Or so I thought.

 Down at the reserve the breeze was almost nothing.
-The 2.4 meter (8 feet) span Rok is good in very light winds, but this was going to be a challenge.
-Sure enough, the outing became a long series of tow-ups.
-Higher and higher, as more line was let out each time.
+The 2.4-meter (8-feet) span rok is good in very light winds, but this was going to be a challenge.
+Sure enough, the outing became a long series of tow ups.
+Higher and higher they went, as more line was let out each time.
 But still, the kite just wanted to descend slowly back to the grass.

-With a slightly aft center of gravity, the kite would reliably glide backwards when given slack in the line.
+With a slightly aft center of gravity, the kite would reliably glide backward when given slack in the line.
 I suppose it was fun doing this for quite extended periods, but really, it was time the thing just stayed up for a while!
-The 100 pound Dacron line would stretch noticeably as the big Rok sat back on its tail when line tension came back on.
+The 100-pound Dacron line would stretch noticeably as the big rok sat back on its tail when line tension came back on.
 Often this would be when the tail end was within centimeters of the ground, as I prepared for another long haul up to 200 feet or so.

 Finally, in the almost cloudless sky, a large but very weak thermal kept the kite at 60 degrees of line angle for a couple of minutes.
 Or maybe it was just a period of slightly higher wind speed up there.
 In any case, it was barely worth it.
-A sweaty back and sore finger from heavy line rub being the price for finally achieving nearly 350 feet of altitude.
-It wasn't going to get any better, so shortly after it was time to pack up and return home.
+A sweaty back and sore finger from heavy line rub was the price for finally achieving nearly 350 feet of altitude.
+It wasn't going to get any better, so, shortly after, it was time to pack up and return home.

 Big Roks Make Good Bill-Boards

-The big Multi-Dowel Rokkaku has recently been re-fitted with a heavier lower horizontal spar.
-Even more recently, I made a large stencil spelling out 'my-best-kite.com' and applied it with wide-nibbed permanent markers onto the center portion of the kite.
-Huge solid black letters onto pale blue drop-sheet plastic.
+The big Multi-Dowel Rokkaku has recently been refitted with a heavier lower horizontal spar.
+Even more recently, I made a large stencil spelling out "my-best-kite.com" and applied it with wide-nibbed permanent markers onto the center portion of the kite.
+Huge solid-black letters went onto the pale-blue plastic.

-With an inconsistent and very light breeze wafting across the cracked but grassy surface, it took a few attempts to get the large Rokkaku kite up into better air.
-The more rearwards center of gravity really showed as the kite was very controllable while tail-sliding away on a slack line.
+With an inconsistent and very light breeze wafting across the cracked but grassy surface, it took a few attempts to get the large rokkaku kite up into better air.
+The more rearwards center of gravity really showed as the kite was very controllable while tailsliding away on a slack line.
 General stability was also much improved, from previous experience.
-And just as well, too, when the line went slack while the kite was directly overhead at 300 feet!
+And this was just as well, too, when the line went slack while the kite was directly overhead at 300 feet!
 Dives and tight circles always ended in smooth recoveries.

 Dynamic Soaring With Big Rok

-First up, a couple of panoramic shots of the locality.
-Three pics that the camera stitches into one.
-Nice feature!
+First up, I take a couple of panoramic shots of the locality.
+That is, three pics that the camera stitches into one—a nice feature!
 I didn't bother with the wind meter since brief thermal puffs seemed to be all that was happening near the ground.

-Next came laying out 30m (100 feet) of line and attaching the KAP rig to the line via a Half-Picavet arrangement.
+Next came laying out 30 meters (100 feet) of line and attaching the KAP rig to the line via a half-Picavet arrangement.

-Under the shade of a tree, back at the launch point, the huge blue Rok quickly took shape.
-Today would also be its first flight on a shortened and simplified four-point bridle.
-Two attachments to the vertical spar and two on the upper horizontal spar.
+Under the shade of a tree, back at the launch point, the huge blue rok quickly took shape.
+Today would also be its first flight on a shortened and simplified four-leg bridle.
+Two attachments were on the vertical spar and two on the upper horizontal spar.
 Hopefully the kite should ride out slightly stronger gusts than it could before.

 Pull in to tension the line and accelerate upwards.
-Hang on for a moment to see if the Rok would hold height.
+Hang on for a moment to see if the rok will hold height.
 Pull in again, to a slightly higher height and try again.
 And so on.
 Sometimes it was possible to let line out very slowly for a few seconds without losing height, before pulling up even higher.

-Thermal lift was gentle, but the huge Rokkaku did make it to about 80 feet once or twice.
+Thermal lift was gentle, but the huge rokkaku did make it to about 80 feet once or twice.
 Still following the KAP routine, I took a few still photos.
 But that was it.
-No chance of lofting the bamboo cage today!
+There was no chance of lofting the bamboo cage today!

 It looks like we might still be waiting for that perfect day to fly the Multi-Dowel Rokkaku, but it looked promising early this morning.
 A few streaks of mid-level cloud adorned the sky and light breezes were ruffling the foliage from time to time as I looked out the window.

-Down at the reserve, there was a light South Westerly blowing.
-After crossing the dry grass to a suitable point on the opposite boundary, it was surprising how easily the steel pegs went into the earth, anchoring the line reel.
+Down at the reserve, there was a light southwesterly blowing.
+After crossing the dry grass to a suitable point on the opposite boundary, it was surprising how easily the steel pegs went into the earth, to anchor the line reel.
 Perhaps the tree cover keeps the moisture level higher in the soil around there.

 For the next 40 minutes or so I struggled to keep the huge kite in the air.
-The wood file work on the stiffer spar pieces seemed to have made an improvement, but a slight turning tendency was still there.
+The wood-file work on the stiffer spar pieces seemed to have made an improvement, but a slight turning tendency was still there.
 Interestingly, it was only at a particular wind speed, plumb in the middle of the kite's wind range.
-More filing required!
+More filing might be required!
 But it's so worth it when it makes a dowel kite fly straight all the time.

-More than once, the Rok came right in almost to my hands before another puff of air would tighten up the line and allow a climb-out.
-Sometimes right up to 60 meters (200 feet) of line.
+More than once, the rok came right in almost to my hands before another puff of air would tighten up the line and allow a climb.
+Sometimes this was right up to 60 meters (200 feet) of line.
 Small birds occasionally marked the regions of rising air as they darted around hunting insects.

-After arriving home I discovered a blister on the fore-finger of both hands from all that line-handling!
-This kite is not likely to give you line-burn in light conditions, but it's still big enough to make you work a bit when handling the line.
-Just another 3 or 4 kph of average wind speed perhaps, and the Multi-Dowel Rokkaku kite would have just stayed up there while anchored to a tree trunk.
+After arriving home I discovered a blister on the forefinger of both hands from all that line handling!
+This kite is not likely to give you line burn in light conditions, but it's still big enough to make you work a bit when handling the line.
+With just another 3 or 4 kph of average wind speed perhaps, the Multi-Dowel Rokkaku kite would have just stayed up there while anchored to a tree trunk.

 More MD Rok Kite Experiences

-However, by this morning, the forecast had been revised to 10kph for both days.
-And after getting back just now from the flying field, it would appear the Rok had been battling gusts up to 20kph and averaging 12kph!
-Right on the limit for the unfortunate soft spot in the lower right horizontal spar dowel.
+However, by this morning, the forecast had been revised to 10 kph for both days.
+And after getting back just now from the flying field, it would appear the Rok had been battling gusts up to 20 kph and averaging 12 kph!
+That's right on the limit for the unfortunate soft spot in the lower right horizontal spar dowel.
 It came close to snapping, I'm sure.

 This kite still needs a little work really.
-It tends to turn right at times, which could be a curvature mis-match in the upper horizontal spar.
-Easily fixed with a bit of wood-file work to make the stiffer spar less so.
+It tends to turn right at times, which could be a curvature mismatch in the upper horizontal spar.
+This is easily fixed with a bit of wood-file work to make the stiffer spar less so.
 If that's not the problem, a slight bridle adjustment should help.

 Also, a slight increase in the amount of bow in the upper horizontal spar made quite an improvement in the kite's behavior.
 But I think this would be less necessary if the kite was otherwise spot-on with no turning problem.
 So no changes are being made to the plans.

-This Rok also seems a bit reluctant to pull out of a loop/dive situation, requiring some very quick line-loosening to avoid hard contact with the ground.
-My response - rather than adding any weight to the tail, I will simply file off a fair amount of wood from the upper 20 or 30% of the hefty vertical spar.
-In line with the old adage "simplicate and add lightness".
+This rok also seems a bit reluctant to pull out of a loop/dive situation, requiring some very quick line-loosening to avoid hard contact with the ground.
+My response?
+Rather than adding any weight to the tail, I will simply file off a fair amount of wood from the upper 20% or 30% of the hefty vertical spar.
+Have you heard the old adage "simplicate and add lightness"?

 Actually, the kite did spend quite a few minutes flying high on over 60 meters (200 feet) of line, so the outing was not a dead loss by any means.